 THE EMPLOYEE EXPERIENCE

-The Country Music Hall of Fame® and Museum strives to nurture, shape, and encourage staff to be committed to self-care and to actively practice service to others.
-Our Employee Experience program seeks to grow and support a strong organizational culture and healthy employee experience by engaging staff through relationship building and whole person wellness.
-Our Employee Experience Committee hosts special events and activities, both on and off site, throughout the year each with a focus on seven areas of whole person wellness including career, community, environmental, financial, mental, physical and social.
-We offer employee programs and volunteer opportunities for community involvement to ensure that our staff and the community are stronger, healthier, and more secure.
-Our sustainability program results in significant reduction of waste by donating unused food to the Nashville community in need.
-We are a collaborative team that develops and participates in opportunities to give back to the community through volunteering and environmental initiatives.
-Our employees make the Country Music Hall of Fame® and Museum a true source of pride.
+The Country Music Hall of Fame® and Museum promotes a culture of personal wellness, community service, and sustainability.
+Our Employee Experience program encourages relationship building and whole person wellness through special events and activities, both on and off site, throughout the year.
+Activities focus on seven areas of whole person wellness: career, community, environmental, financial, mental, physical, and social.
+Employee programs and volunteer opportunities ensure that our staff and the community are stronger, healthier, and more secure.
+The museum’s sustainability program significantly reduces waste though recycling and composting, and provides meals to the Nashville community in need.
+Our employees take pride in the Country Music Hall of Fame® and Museum’s service-driven mission.